2020 DIY Travel Guide: The Masungi Georeserve Experience

 From being under the constant threat of illegal logging, mining, and quarrying activities in the late 90s up to the committed reforestation and rehabilitation efforts today, Masungi Georeserve has grown to be an exemplar of environmental protection and conservation.

 The vast 1,500+ hectares of land serves as an avenue to share the love for nature, sustainable development, and geotourism with guests and surrounding communities.

 The Masungi Discovery Trail

-Thick steel cable wires were connected and shaped to form a giant web-like structure over a cluster of limestones.
+Thick steel cable wires were connected and shaped to form a giant web-like structure over a limestone cluster.
 Sapot was built to prevent damage to the rocks underneath while offering a 360-degree view of the surrounding area, including the Laguna de Bay on one side and the great Sierra Madre mountain range on the opposite.

 The area is enclosed with an existing cactus garden and holds a cavern with a stone-paved monkey on its floor.
 It is said that monkeys stay in this cave to keep cool when it’s hot.

 This ‘air house’ got its name from its shape, which resembles a raindrop.
 Patak sits on a rope bridge, suspended high above abundant greenery to give a nice view of the cactus garden below.